A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

-Throughout this paper, we focused on the estimation of average treatment effect in the setting of Figure \ref{fig:simpledag}.
+In this paper, we focus on the estimation of average treatment effect in the setting of Fig~\ref{fig:simpledag}a.
 However, the methods discussed in this paper can be applied for more complex estimands with an arbitrary causal graph structure, as long as the estimand at hand is causally \emph{identifiable} from the observed data.
-In this section, we discuss the derivation of influence functions for a general form of an estimand in a general graphical model.
+In this section, we discuss the derivation of IFs for a general form of an estimand in a general graphical model.

-\subsection{Influence Function of an Interventional Distribution}
+\subsubsection{Influence Function of an Interventional Distribution}

-Causal identification of interventional distributions is well-studied in the literature.
-In the case of full observability, any interventional distribution is identifiable using (extended) g-formula \cite{Robins2004, Robins1986}.
-If some variables of the causal system are unobserved, all interventional distributions are not necessarily identifiable.
-Tian and Pearl \cite{Tian2002} provided necessary and sufficient conditions of identifiability in such models.
-Causal identification problem in DAGs with unobserved (latent) variables can equivalently be defined on \emph{acyclic directed mixed graphs} (ADMGs) which represent the DAGs that share the same identification functionals \cite{Richardson2003, Richardson2017, Evans2019}.
-ADMGs are acyclic mixed graphs with directed and bidirected edges, that result from a DAG through a latent projection operation onto a graph over the observable variables \cite{Verma1990}.
+The causal identification of interventional distributions is well-studied in the literature.
+In the case of full observability, any interventional distribution is identifiable using (extended) g-formula \citep{Robins2004, Robins1986}.
+If some variables of the causal system are unobserved, all interventional distributions are not necessarily identifiable. \citet{Tian2002} and \citet{Shpitser2006} provided necessary and sufficient conditions of identifiability in such models.
+The causal identification problem in DAGs with unobserved (latent) variables can equivalently be defined on \emph{acyclic directed mixed graphs} (ADMGs) \citep{Richardson2003, Richardson2017, Evans2019}.
+ADMGs are acyclic mixed graphs with directed and bidirected edges, that result from a DAG through a latent projection operation onto a graph over the observable variables \citep{Verma1990}.

-Pearl's do-calculus is shown to be complete for the identification of interventional distributions \cite{huang2012pearls}.
+Pearl's do-calculus is shown to be complete for the identification of interventional distributions \citep{huang2012pearls}.
 Let $\mathbf{V}$ denote the set of all observed variables.
-Starting with an identifiable interventional distribution $P(\mathbf{y}\vert do(\mathbf{T}=\mathbf{t}^*))$, an identification functional of the following form is derived using do-calculus:
+Starting with an identifiable interventional distribution $P(\mathbf{y}\vert do(\mathbf{T}=\mathbf{t}'))$, an identification functional of the following form is derived using do-calculus: